Francisco Burdett O'Connor

 Francisco Burdett O'Connor (12 June 1791 - 5 October 1871) was an officer in the Irish Legion of Simón Bolívar's army in Venezuela.
 He later became Chief of Staff to Antonio José de Sucre and Minister of War of Bolivia.
-Aside from Simón Bolívar and Sucre, he is one of the only military officers of the Spanish American wars of independence to be bestowed the title of Libertador (Liberator).
+Aside from Bolívar and Sucre, he is one of the few military officers of the Spanish American wars of independence to be bestowed the title of Libertador (Liberator).

 Early life and family

 Francis Burdett O'Connor was born in Cork, Ireland, into a prominent Protestant family.
 His parents were Roger O'Connor and Wilhamena Bowen.
-His uncle Arthur O'Connor (1753-1852) was the agent in France for Robert Emmet's rebellion of the United Irishmen.
-His brother was the MP and Chartist leader Feargus O'Connor (1794-1855).
+His uncle Arthur O'Connor (1753–1852) was the agent in France for Robert Emmet's rebellion of the United Irishmen.
+His brother was the MP and Chartist leader Feargus O'Connor (1794–1855).
 He spent much of his childhood in Dangan Castle, former childhood home of Arthur Wellesley, 1st Duke of Wellington.

 O'Connor's father Roger was known for his eccentricities.
 After his wife died in 1806, he became increasingly erratic.
 Matters worsened in 1809 when there was a serious fire that destroyed part of the house.
 Francisco wrote in his autobiography 60 years later that he had accidentally started the fire himself when melting lead to create bullets.
 In 1817 his father was arrested for allegedly organising a mail robbery.
 He was acquitted, but local rumours continued to blame him for the crime.
 The family no longer felt welcome in the area.
 Francis and his brother Feargus decided to leave, stealing horses from their brother Roderic, travelling to London and asking to be taken in by family friend M.P.
 Francis Burdett.
 Burdett looked after them, and Francisco later added his name to his surname.

 The Spanish American wars of independence

 Campaigns in Venezuela and Colombia

 In 1819, Francis O'Connor enlisted in the Latin American independence cause of Simon Bolivar, and sailed from Dublin with 100 officers and 101 men of the Irish Legion under the command of Colonel William Aylmer.
 The force arrived at Margarita Island off the coast of Venezuela in September 1819 to find that conditions were squalid and nothing was prepared.
 After losses through death and desertion, in March 1820 the force attacked the city of Riohacha on the mainland, which they temporarily occupied.
 Later, the force was involved in the siege of Cartagena and the campaign against Santa Marta.
 However, the Irish soldiers became demoralized by the cautious and inept conduct of the war by General Mariano Montilla and indiscipline evolved into mutiny.
-In June, 1820 the force was disarmed and shipped to Jamaica.
-While in Huaraz, O'Connor received a letter from Simón Bolívar, calling him to partake in the United Army of Liberation.
+In June 1820 the force was disarmed and shipped to Jamaica.

+O'Connor was sent to Panama in 1823, to train troops for the upcoming campaign in the Andes.
+He remained there until 1824, when Simon Boliviar sent for him.
+He arrived in Lima in 1824 and left for Huaraz, Bolivar's headquarters, with his newly trained troops.